Review of the floppy disk as a storage medium, and the USB replacement

 Some of our USB Floppy models work with floppy disk IMAGE files, instead of individual DOS files.
 This means that if you place the USB stick in your Windows computer, you will not see anything except one large file called FLOPPY00.IMG, sized either exactly 720kb or 1.44mb, or some other size.
 You can no longer easily access the contents of your "floppy disk", other than to copy or backup the entire thing.

-This is a convenience loss for some customers, and if your host system is running a FAT12 filing system then there is likely no reason to lose such ability by using the image type of USB Floppy.
+This is a convenience loss for some customers to run in such a "raw" mode, and if your host system is running a FAT12 filing system then why bother, there is no reason to lose such drag-and-drop ability by switching to using the image type of USB Floppy.

-However not every system uses the FAT12 file system, and not every custom system disk could be read in a Windows computer in the first place because of a proprietory format.
-The image-type of USB Floppy is made for you, and can be compatible with host systems with custom formats..
+However not every system uses the FAT12 file system, and not every custom system disk could be read in a Windows computer in the first place because of a proprietory format, and sometimes you need a special boot disk.
+The image-type of USB Floppy is made for these cases, and can be compatible with host systems with custom formats.

-And there are ways to access the internals of a disk image, in some cases; one is by having your image software (such as WinImage) actually "mount" the image file from the USB stick, so that your file FLOPPY00 actually appears as drive A: or drive B: in your Windows system and is fully read/writable, although only if the image has a DOS compatible file system and format.
+And there are ways for your windows software to access the internals of a disk image, in some cases; one is by having some company's image software (such as WinImage) actually "mount" the image file right from the USB stick, so that your file FLOPPY00 actually appears as drive A: or drive B: in your Windows system and is fully read/writable (although only if the image has a DOS compatible file system and format).

-Alternatively, if you have two USB Floppy units, then you really can transfer non-DOS files from one host machine to another seamlessly.
+Alternatively, if you have two USB Floppy units, one on your computer and one on the machine, then you can transfer non-DOS files from one to the other seamlessly.
+This is the only option for some customers, to have two USB emulators!

-When you place a freshly formatted USB thumb drive into an image-type of USB Floppy, then your host system will see an unformatted disk.
-At that point you initiate a FORMAT DISK operation from your host machine, however it is done.
+When you place a freshly formatted USB thumb drive (with NO files) into a USB Floppy ordered to run in explicit image mode (SY-II or such model with dipswitch 6 ON), then your host system will see an unformatted disk and complain.
+At that point you initiate a FORMAT DISK operation from your host machine.
 At completion the red light will be on a little longer than usual, and after that there will be a new file called FLOPPY00.IMG on your USB stick.
-The size will be dependant on whether your USB Floppy is configured for 720kb or 1.44mb operation.
+This is a new disk image!
+The size will be dependant on whether your USB Floppy is configured for 720kb or 1.44mb operation, or perhaps some other uncommon disk size.
+Your format command must match whatever low level format your dipswitches enforce.

-If there are any other files besides the image file "FLOPPY00.IMG", then they are ignored and left alone.
-However, if there is already an image file on the disk called FLOPPY00.IMG then it will be loaded no matter what size your USB Floppy is configured for; a 720kb image placed into a drive configured as 1.44mb will cause the USB Floppy to run its 720kb emulating program, and vice-versa.
-You will have to remove or delete any such image with your Windows/DOS computer for the USB Floppy to listen to its dipswitches again.
+Afterwards, if there are any other files besides the image file "FLOPPY00.IMG", then they are ignored and left alone when you plug it into an image-aware USB Floppy model.
+And if there is at least one image file on the disk, whether called FLOPPY00.IMG or your own personal filename.IMG, then it will load no matter what size your USB Floppy is configured for via dipswitches; a 720kb image placed into a drive configured as 1.44mb will cause the USB Floppy to run its 720kb emulating program, and vice-versa.
+You will have to remove or delete any such image from the stick before your USB Floppy to listen to its dipswitches (if you are attempting to create a new image via USB emulator).

-Image drives that have both FAT12 and IMAGE types of behavior can be convenient; because of the issues with boot disks, you can use a USB stick with an image-file only for booting, but then the subsequent standard-data drives can be the usual convenient individual file operate.
+Image drives that have both FAT12 (default) and IMAGE types of behavior can be convenient; because of the issues with boot disks, you can use a USB stick with an image-file only for booting, but then the subsequent standard data sticks can be the usual convenient drag and drop.

 Note that the USB Floppy uses a generic image-file; all data and no meta-data, a 720kb image is exactly 720kb.
-This means you can use images from other sources, or place your own blank images on the USB Floppy drive if you create it with image software such as the shareware WinImage (although they will be DOS formatted images).
-Note also that the image-type USB Floppy will only recognize the sizes it is programmed for.
+This means you can use images from other sources (disk image softwares as long as uncompressed and named .IMG), or place your own blank images on the USB Floppy drive if you create it with image software such as the shareware WinImage.
+Note also that the image-type USB Floppy will only recognize the sizes it is programmed for, so a SY-II and a number 7 have slightly different disk image compatibilities (the number 7 being aimed more at japanese formats)

-What will likely happen is that you are using some custom system and you must format an image first, and when finished then you can transfer your USB stick to the computer to make a backup or master copy of your "blank formatted custom disk" for copy to future USB sticks.
-Since the name of the file must be same as it always is, we recommend that you create and name folders for each one that you store.
+What will likely happen if you are using some custom system is you must create/format an image first with the emulator in your machine, whether blank or boot/data disk, and when finished then you can transfer your USB stick to the computer to make a backup or master copy of your "special formatted custom disk" for copy to future USB sticks.

-If you have one of the dual models of USB Floppy that can do both images and DOS-interpretion mode, then when it is in image mode it will ignore regular files, and when it is in DOS mode it will likely ignore image files.
+Again, if you have one of the models of USB Floppy that can do both images and DOS-interpretion mode (SY-II or number 7), then when it is in image mode it will ignore regular files.

 Some available data sizes for the image-type are: 640kb, 720kb, 800kb, 1.2mb, 1.28mb, 1.44mb; although this does not tell the whole story about whether they can be compatible with your system or not just by matching data sizes; we need to know the number of sectors per track, the sector size, the data rate and the RPM, at least.